PaperMC/docs/docs/paper/dev/api/scheduler.md

 slug: /dev/scheduler
 ---

-# Task Scheduler
+# Using the Scheduler

-The `BukkitScheduler` can be used to schedule your code to be run later or run it repeatedly.
+The `BukkitScheduler` can be used to schedule your code to be run later or repeatedly.

 ## What is a tick?